• appointment@healthcheckbox.com

 Taking Care After the Surgery

 Try sleeping flat on your back.
 Keep the broken femur high above your heart level.
 In this manner, this position will keep your bone away from swelling.
+Take the following actions that will decrease the danger of falling:

 • Tripping hazards, such as loose cords and throw rugs should be avoided.